 The following definitions apply to the terms on this form, and exist solely for the purpose of determining who requires a priority fingerprint-based background check:

-(1) a person who provides or is involved in the care or supervision of children enrolled in a child care program;
+(1) an employee or contractor of a child care program who is involved in the care or supervision of clients;

-(2) a person who has, or is seeking, a license, certification, or contract to operate a child care program;
+(3) a person who has, or is seeking, a license, certification, or contract to operate a child care program.

 Non-caregiver Employee: a person who provides services to a child care program as an employee or a contractor and is not a caregiver, but whose work at the child care program provides the ability to move freely throughout the premises and opportunities for interactions with clients of the child care program.